rackerlabs/design-system/_component_design/table.md

 ## When to use

-Tables are the bread-and-butter component for displaying complex objects in a neat and tidy format.
-By presenting complex objects in an easy-to-consume format, Helix control panels allow for advanced users to quickly interact with a large amount of data while ensuring the data are presented efficiently in a user-friendly manner for novice users.
+Use a table when you want to clearly display a large amount of data and any time you want to aggregate that data.
+Tables make working with data much for the customer.

 {% endcolumn %}